Uenohara: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
-The average annual temperature in Uenohara is 13.4 °C. The average annual rainfall is 1497 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 2.2 °C.
+The climate in the city is characterized by hot, humid summers and relatively mild winters (Köppen climate classification Cfa).
+The average annual temperature in Uenohara is 13.4 °C. The average annual rainfall is 1497 mm, with September being the wettest month.
+The highest temperatures are typically in August, averaging around 25.5 °C, and the lowest in January, averaging around 2.2 °C.

 Demographics

-Per Japanese census data, the population of Uenohara peaked around the year 2000 and has declined since.
+Per Japanese census data, Uenohara's population peaked around the year 2000 and has been declining since.

 History

-The area around present day Uenohara was heavily settled in the Jōmon period, and numerous Jōmon sites have been found within city limits.
+The area around present-day Uenohara was heavily settled during the Jōmon period, and numerous Jōmon sites have been found within the city limits.
 However, there are fewer Yayoi period sites.
 During the Nara period ritsuryo organization of Kai Province, the area came under Tsuru County.
 From the middle of the Kamakura period, much of the province came under the control of the Takeda clan, although as a border area adjacent to the holdings of the Uesugi clan and the Odawara Hōjō clan, it was the location of many skirmishes and battles.
-During the Edo period, all of Kai Province was tenryō territory under direct control of the Tokugawa shogunate.
+During the Edo period, all of Kai Province was tenryō territory under the direct control of the Tokugawa shogunate.
 During this period, the Kōshū Kaidō, one of the Edo Five Routes, passed through Uenohara, which had four of the 45 post stations on that route.
 The area was also a noted center for sericulture.

-After the Meiji restoration, the village of Uenohara was established on December 27, 1897 with the creation of the modern municipalities system.
-Uenohara became a town on April 1, 1955 ny annexing seven neighboring villages.
-The modern city of Uenohara was established on February 13, 2005 by the mergers of the former town of Uenohara (from Kitatsuru District), absorbing the village of Akiyama (from Minamitsuru District).
+After the Meiji restoration, the village of Uenohara was established on December 27, 1897, with the creation of the modern municipalities system.
+Uenohara became a town on April 1, 1955, by annexing seven neighboring villages.
+The modern city of Uenohara was established on February 13, 2005, by the mergers of the former town of Uenohara (from Kitatsuru District), absorbing the village of Akiyama (from Minamitsuru District).